-National Research Institutes of Far Seas Fisheries Fisheries Research and Education Agency
+Fisheries Resources Institute Fisheries Research and Education Agency

-Abstract: Fisheries indicators along with fishery-independent indices were examined to provide additional information for overviewing the current stock status of southern bluefin tuna.
-The Japanese longline CPUE indicators suggest that the current stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
-CPUE indices for age 5 and 6&7 classes show increasing trends in recent years while the indices for age 4 has fluctuated around the recent past 5-year mean.
-The CPUE indices for age 8-11 group have increased since 2011.
+Abstract: Fisheries indicators along with fishery-independent indices were examined to provide information for overviewing the current stock status of southern bluefin tuna.
+The Japanese longline CPUE indicators for 4, 5, 6&7, and 8-11 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
+CPUE indices for age 4, 5, and 8-11 classes have more or less fluctuated around the past 5-year mean of 2014-18 in recent years.
+CPUE for age 6&7 group shows some decreasing trend in past three years.
 The indices for age class 12+ have gradually declined since 2011.
 This decline may relate to very low cohorts of 1999 to 2001.
-The current index levels for these older age groups are still low similar to ones observed in past.
-Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
+The current levels for this older age group are still low.
+Other age-aggregated (age 4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
 The current levels of these indices are well above the historically lowest observed in the mid-2000s.
 Various recruitment indicators inspected suggest that recruitment levels in recent years have been similar to or higher than those observed in the 1990s (before very low recruitments of 1999 to 2002 cohorts occurred) but the levels of recruitment have varied from year to year.
+It should be noted that among the two indices derived from the trolling survey for age-1 fish, the TRG recruitment index shows somewhat a decreasing trend from 2011 to 2020 and the TRP recruitment index records zero values in 2018 and 2019, suggesting some concern of potential low recruitment in recent years.
+A high recruitment level of the 2013 cohort estimated from the OM in the 2017 stock assessment (directly pertained to the highest value of the 2016 AS index) is not supported by longline CPUE indices by age (4 and 5 years old) obtained in 2017 and 2018, and not supported by the TRG value in 2014.